The Center for Teaching and Learning (CTL) works to meet the professional development needs of the ARC community.

 This link is configured to be accessible only from on-campus computers.

-This link leads to the Los Rios HR Employees page.
-Scroll down to the 'Training' category to see a variety of Keenan SafeColleges online trainings, and other trainings, available to you.
+There are a variety of Keenan SafeColleges online trainings, and other trainings, available to you.
 To receive flex credit for participating in this online activity, faculty may click on the Keenan activity listed in the online Flex Tracking System.
 The activity is listed at the beginning of each semester and credit will be given regardless of when the faculty actually participated during that same semester.
-Other online trainings may be added as custom events in the online flex system.
+Other online trainings may be added as custom events in the online flex system

 Research shows that 44% of students report experiencing periods of severe distress and that students who utilize support services when needed cope with stress better.
 A "gatekeeper" is someone who has significant contact with students, and therefore is ideally situated to notice warning signs of psychological distress.
 Through online practice conversations with student avatars, Kognito teaches ARC faculty, staff, and administrators techniques for identifying and approaching distressed students in order to take appropriate action, such as making a referral to campus and community resources.
 Try this new online Professional Development opportunity that you can complete at your own pace, from home, your desk, or sitting in your favorite coffee shop with your laptop.
 One hour flex credit for each module completed.
 To receive flex credit for participating in this online activity, faculty may click on it in the online Flex Tracking System.
 The activity is listed at the beginning of each semester and credit will be given regardless of when the faculty actually participated during that same semester.